ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 ### Opening the Pull Request

-Once we're happy with our recipe, we can open a pull request on the main `bioconda-recipes` repository on GitHub
+Once we're happy with our recipe, we can open a pull request on the main `bioconda-recipes` repository on GitHub.

 We can do this (if you're not too familiar with GitHub), by:

+1. On your local repo, `git add`ing the files you've added, commit, and push.
-1. Going to the main `bioconda-recipes` repository on GitHub.
+2. Go to the main `bioconda-recipes` repository on GitHub.
-2. Switch to the Pull Requests tab.
+3. Switch to the Pull Requests tab.
-3. Press the green 'New Pull Request' button.
+4. Press the green 'New Pull Request' button.
-4. In the top bar use the dropdowns to select our fork and branch (which should then be going _into_ `bioconda/bioconda-recipes` and the `master` branch).
+5. In the top bar use the dropdowns to select our fork and branch (which should then be going _into_ `bioconda/bioconda-recipes` and the `master` branch).
-5. Make sure the title of the pull request is follows the recommendations, typically just `Add <tool/package>` or `Update <tool/package>`.
+6. Make sure the title of the pull request is follows the recommendations, typically just `Add <tool/package>` or `Update <tool/package>`.
-6. Once we open the pull request, the Bioconda CI will run.
+7. Once we open the pull request, the Bioconda CI will run.

 We can see the overall status of the checks near the bottom of the page below the 'Review required' message.
 For most builds this currently happens away from GitHub on Microsoft Azure, and can take a while (sometimes up to 1 hour!) to complete (so be patient).